anandaiml19/Capstone_Project_2_MLZoomCamp24/README.md

 Parquet file format of dataset link: https://huggingface.co/datasets/quora/tree/refs%2Fconvert%2Fparquet/default/train

 The datset is preprocessed and the the sentence transformer model distiluse-base-multilingual-cased-v1 is used for the creation of the embeddings of the corpus dataset.
+Based on the input text from the user the present model is capable to provide similar words or sentennces.
+Also based on the input question the developed recommedation system can deliver similar questions from the corpus data.